 A course designed to acquaint the student with the unique ways in which women and men communicate.
 The focus of this discussion-oriented class is on how gender influences verbal and non-verbal communication, listening, speaking and interpersonal relationships.
 Additional topics covered will include communication and gender in the workplace and the classroom as well as the influence of the media on gendered communication.
 Prerequisite: Any 100-level Communication course or Permission of Instructor.

 This course is an in-depth study of the nature and process of teamwork and small group communication.
 Students will study the theory of small group process, the nature of small groups and group dynamics.
-The course will address small group/teamwork issues such as decision-making, creativity, computer mediated group communication, diversity and conflict management.
+The course will analyze small group/teamwork issues such as decision-making, problem-solving, creativity, computer mediated group communication, diversity and conflict management.
 Students will make small group/team presentations, as well as engage in small group/teamwork evaluation.
-Prerequisite: Any 100- level Communication course or Permission of Instructor.
+Prerequisite: COM-100 or COM-210 or COM-220 or Permission of Instructor.

 This course is designed to introduce students to the power of communication in a variety of applications and contexts.
 The course introduces students to a range of communication theories, and provides opportunities to apply those theories to communication phenomena.
 Possible contextual focuses for the course could include: the rhetoric of social movements, strategic communication through song, the rhetoric of religion, family communication, or other emerging topics within the field.
 Class activities, discussions, readings, and assignments are designed to develop a better understanding of communication theories and skills through critical analysis of communication phenomena.
 Prerequisites: Any 100-level Communication course AND any 200-level Communication course, OR Permission of Instructor.